Tips for a First Year Teacher Written by Veteran Teacher Cindy Koopmans

 I’ve experienced this personally.

-Midway through my career I taught fourth grade at an inner city school.
+Midway through my career I taught 4th grade at an inner city school.
 It was the most mentally, emotionally, and physically difficult teaching job I’ve ever held and I only did it for four years.

 I came dangerously close to burning out because I overloaded myself.
 Not only were my students challenging, both academically and behaviorally, but I had a lot going on at home as well.